rudzainy/rudzainy.github.io/_posts/2024-09-05-the-framework.md

 Many existing communication solutions either lack the flexibility needed for diverse users or pose risks in terms of data security.
 A solution that prioritizes privacy, modularity, and localization is needed to meet Malaysia’s specific requirements while contributing to the goals of the **MyDIGITAL** initiative.

-This white paper proposes a comprehensive digital communication framework that emphasizes:
+This proposal presents a comprehensive digital communication framework that emphasizes:
-- **Data sovereignty** through locally hosted solutions.
+- **Data sovereignty** through locally hosted and managed solutions.
 - **Privacy-first principles** embedded in the architecture.
 - **Modularity** to allow organizations and individuals to customize their communication tools.